 What is unusual about ms Mozart is the ship has a wrap around promenade, meaning you can walk around the outside of the ship, perfect for those that want to keep a bit fit on board, or to burn off those extra calories from all the good food that is available.
 On the promenade there are chairs placed around, so a good place to sit and watch the scenery go by when the ship is cruising down the river.

 Back up on the top deck were were all given postcards to fill out, which we attached to helium balloons and released into the grey German skies!
-Whoever finds a postcard can fill it in and send it back to Detour for a prize!
+Whoever finds a postcard can fill it in and send it back for a prize!

 Dinner was a set menu, with a choice of main course - we had:-